andy31415/advent_of_code_2023/README.md

 I will be using rust and will try to make reasonable code (i.e unit testing and will have cargo and clippy passing)

+### Setting up

+I created a `template` subfolder to get started on a new day.

+Run `cargo generate --path template` to generate a new day.
+Use the project name like `aoc123` for each new day

+### Running things

+Just `cargo run -p aoc1` and `cargo test` is what I use the most.

+- Heap profiling: `cargo run --profile dhat --features dhat-heap -p aoc2`
+- Benchmarking `cargo bench`
+- Flamegraph: `cargo flamegraph --profile flamegraph -p aoc2`

 ### Learning bits